 Self-management means taking your self awareness deeper.
 It means coping with and expressing your emotions properly.
 People with strong self management skills are confident in their independence because they understand themselves.
 They are assertive but not overbearing because they understand how to regulate and express emotions in a healthy way.
 And even when things go wrong, a person with well-developed emotional management skills will self-calm before addressing the problem or erupting onto others.

 Related reading: "Why Emotional Intelligence is Crucial in Business Today"

-Social awareness.
 The third pillar of EQ is the ability to understand the emotions and actions of those around you.
 For well-developed EQ, it’s not enough to be smart in your own head, you need a keen awareness of the world around you.
-Whether this is global and social consciousness or it means being mindful of those in the Starbucks line behind you, social awareness requires you to connect with your environment.
+Whether this is global and social consciousness or it means being mindful of those in the grocery line behind you, social awareness requires you to be aware and connect appropriately with your environment.
 Researchers often measure social awareness by a person’s decision-making skills, sense of social responsibility, and ability to judge reality.

-Interpersonal Management.
 Finally, EQ requires smart interactions.
-One vital thing that EQ has and IQ doesn’t is a practical, social component.
+One essential thing that EQ has that IQ doesn’t is a practical, social component.
 For strong interpersonal management, you must combine your understanding of your own emotions, your observations of other people, and your ability to self-regulate, as well as respond to others respectfully.